 “I really appreciate the opportunity, but I don’t think the company culture is a fit for me.
 I’m looking for a workplace that’s more fluid and flexible, one where I can take non-work calls during work hours as long as I get my work done.
 It seems like COMPANY employees thrive with more structure and I’m just not a fit for that so I don’t want to waste your time by continuing in the interview process.
 Thank you again for the opportunity!”

-We found a great article that gives a handful of email templates to decline an interview over email.
+We found a great article that gives a handful of templates to decline an interview over email.

 Reasons to Rethink Canceling an Interview

 The reasons above are valid reasons for cancelling an interview, but sometimes we’re tempted to cancel when we shouldn’t.
 Here are some of those cases:

 1) You think you’ll get an offer elsewhere